leighseverson/countyweather/README.md

 #> Error in head(andrew_hourly_data): object 'andrew_hourly_data' not found
 ```

-Here is a plot of hourly wind speeds for Miami-Dade County, FL, for the month of Hurricane Andrew:
+Here is a plot of hourly wind speeds for Miami-Dade County, FL, for the month of Hurricane Andrew, using the data pulled with the `hourly_fips` function:

 ``` r
 library(dplyr)